-This is the heap profiler we use at Google, to explore how C++ programs manage memory.
+This is the heap profiler originally developed at Google, to explore how C++ programs manage memory.
 This facility can be useful for

 The profiling system instruments all allocations and frees.
 It